GoVanguard/karmbian/README.md

 - x64 machine with at least 2GB of memory and ~35GB of disk space for the VM, container or native OS.
 - Ubuntu Bionic 18.04 / Focal 20.04 x64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 Linux for containerised.
-- Kali 2020 x64 for native building, aria2 compiled and installed seperately.
+- Kali 2020 x64 for native building, aria2 compiled and installed separately.
 - Superuser rights (configured sudo or root access).

 <p align=right><a href=#table-of-contents>⇧</a></p>